tridento/pygauge/README.md

 2. Run `build.sh`

 This will build an exe and copy the config file in the `dist` directory, and create a zip containing these files.

+## Fork Notes
+Oh.
+I have just updated it to work with Python 3 and other Codemasters games like D4, Grid Autosport, Dirt Rally 2.0.
+Still no luck to get it working with D2, D3, havent tested it with F1 games.